Expression quantitative trait loci: Detecting eQTLs

 Mapping eQTLs is done using standard QTL mapping methods that test the linkage between variation in expression and genetic polymorphisms.
 The only considerable difference is that eQTL studies can involve a million or more expression microtraits.
 Standard gene mapping software packages can be used, although it is often faster to use custom code such as QTL Reaper or the web-based eQTL mapping system GeneNetwork.
 GeneNetwork hosts many large eQTL mapping data sets and provide access to fast algorithms to map single loci and epistatic interactions.
 As is true in all QTL mapping studies, the final steps in defining DNA variants that cause variation in traits are usually difficult and require a second round of experimentation.
 This is especially the case for trans eQTLs that do not benefit from the strong prior probability that relevant variants are in the immediate vicinity of the parent gene.
 Statistical, graphical, and bioinformatic methods are used to evaluate positional candidate genes and entire systems of interactions.
 The development of single cell technologies, and parallel advances in statistical methods has made it possible to define even subtle changes in eQTLs as cell-states change.
+Recent methods have enabled quick and efficient genome-wide mapping of eQTLs at single cell resolution.
+After eQTLs have been detected, statistical fine-mapping can be used to refine the set of candidate causal variants within an eQTL region.
+This is often necessary because nearby variants in linkage disequilibrium may show similar associations with gene expression, even when only one or a few variants directly affect the molecular trait.